ashhhleyyy/website/blog/2023-02-05-from-keycloak-to-kanidm.md

 origin = "https://sso.ashhhleyyy.dev"
 ```

-However, due to weird issues with the container builds, the `latest` tag isn't the most recent version, and the `x86_64_latest` is only compatible with `x86_64` CPUs, but my Raspberry Pi 4 has an `arm64` CPU.
-This means I have to use the slightly-outdated `latest` tag (this will cause issues later).
+~~However, due to weird issues with the container builds, the `latest` tag isn't the most recent version, and the `x86_64_latest` is only compatible with `x86_64` CPUs, but my Raspberry Pi 4 has an `arm64` CPU.
+This means I have to use the slightly-outdated `latest` tag (this will cause issues later).~~

+Update 2023-09-05: Kanidm have since fixed their Docker publishing, and the `latest` tag is now the latest version, and compatible with `arm64`.

 ## Setting up a user